از کجا شروع شد؟ 🌳

 1. The Narcissistic Center

-My so called mother
+My mean mother

 The emotional center of the system.
 The family organizes around her feelings, needs, and reactions.
+One word is enough to describe her: “me”.

 2. The Enabler